My 28 Days as a Lyft Driver in Las Vegas (Part 4)

 My most creative “act,” which was a riot to pull off, was playing an immigrant from Belfast, North Ireland.
 Since I’ve heard just about every interview ever conducted with singer Van Morrison, I’ve somehow managed to craft a fairly convincing Northern Irish Belfast accent, which sounds kinda’ like a gruff Liam Niessen only with severe nasal congestion after slamming four shots of Jameson.
 I figure there’s no way in the fuckery of Ulster to get called down on my Belfast accent by any American.
 I sure as shit wouldn’t try this with an Irish tourist, however.

 “I’m Irish, came to Boston, and landed in Las Vegas.
 Lucky me!”

 That ditty came in particularly handy during St. Patrick’s weekend.

 Doing my Shakespeare in the Parking Lot landed me in trouble just once….and it was embarrassing as hell.
 A 30ish woman got in the car and started bitching about her kids.
 That got old fast.

 “Do you have children?” she blurted out.

-Before I could fully think my answer through fully, I retorted with words which seemed to have a life of their own, which I could not control.
+Before I could fully think my answer through fully, I retorted with words that seemed to have a life of their own, which I could not control.
 “Yeah, two kids.”

 “How old are they?”